mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 Sometimes, we even have bosses or other members of the team who (inadvertently, one would graciously assume) reinforce these feelings.
-Developers are chastised for introducing bugs, singled out personally for causing performance regressions, often by generally well meaning managers who have poor people skills, or by non-technical people who don't understand the complexities of the situation.
+Developers are chastised for introducing bugs, singled out personally for causing performance regressions, often by generally well meaning colleagues who may have poor people skills, or by non-technical people who don't understand the complexities of the situation.

-(Pro tip: nobody can influence how you feel about something -- either positively or negatively -- it's your own head taking an external stimuli, inferring some meaning from it, and having some emotional response to it.)
+(Pro tip: nobody can influence how you feel about something -- either positively or negatively.
+It's your own head taking external stimuli, inferring some meaning from it, and having some emotional response to that stimuli.)

 It's not all doom and gloom, of course.
 There's no feeling quite like fixing a bug.
 Finally vanquishing some pernicious issue that's vexed the team for weeks.
-(And when it's a production-only issue involving concurrency, scaling and locks, it's incredibly satisfying to figure it out!)
 There's definitely a serotonin hit from launching new features, too.
 Seeing the code you've been working on for months hit production at last and work just right is an awesome experience.

 But then there's the months that you spent implementing that new feature, thinking it would never end.
 Those endless retrospectives after the estimate